rackerlabs/docs-developer-blog/_posts/2018-12-06-convert-a-non-container-database-to-a-multitentant-pluggable-database.md

 start the database in mount exclusive mode and open the database in read-only
 mode:

-- Eet the environment to `noncdb12c`.
+- Set the environment to `noncdb12c`.
-- Execute the following command: sqlplus / as sysdba
+- Execute the following command:

+        sqlplus / as sysdba

-- Run the following code at the SQL prompt: startup mount exclusive alter database open read only;
+- Run the following code at the SQL prompt:

+        startup mount exclusive

+        alter database open read only;

 #### Step 3 - generate a PDB manifest file